Best Hamster Names

 More recently, my children's friends have started to get hamsters.
 One came to me asking for suggestions for good hamster names, and so this list was born.
-I have organized it by type, but of course you're free to choose any name that fits your hamster's appearance and personality.
+I have organized it by type, but of course, you're free to choose any name that fits your hamster's appearance and personality.

 Names for Syrian Hamsters

 Syrian hamsters are often called golden hamsters for their beautiful golden coats.
-Long-haired Syrian hamsters also called teddy bear hamsters for their fluffy coats.
+Long-haired Syrian hamsters are also called teddy bear hamsters for their fluffy coats.
 Use these attributes to choose the perfect name for your hamster.

-- Pay tribute to the hamsters' Syrian heritage with a name that means golden in Arabic, such as Zohaib (male) or Nudar (female).
+- Pay tribute to the hamsters' Syrian heritage with a name that means "golden" in Arabic, such as Zohaib (male) or Nudar (female).

 - Call your long-haired hamster Teddy, Theodore, or Big Ted.